andregugelmin/web-scrapping-bgc/README.md

 }

 ```
-With this your step function will run Puppeteer for web scrapping and storage the itens in your database.
+With this your step function will run Puppeteer for web scrapping and will store the itens in your database.
 Then, you can use the following routes to access your DynamoDB:

 ```yml